bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/account.md

 ## Validating an account number

-Validating a given account number verifies that it is valid in the current runtime environment (i.e., the format is correct and its network matches to the network specified in the SDK config during initialization).
+Validating a given account number verifies that it is valid in the current runtime environment (i.e., the format is correct and its network matches the network specified in the SDK config during initialization).
 The SDK functions return an error if the validation fails.

 {% codetabs %}
 {% codetab JS %}